 2021 Mens Golf Order of Merit

-This year's Hampshire Golf Order of Merit will comprise of ten events, Click here for the list of OM events.
+This year's Hampshire Golf Order of Merit will comprise of ten events, Click here for the list of OM events and latest scores.

 The Delhi Cup (Hockley), Sapper Trophy (Army) and Southampton Open have been cancelled this year.